 The Coop is closely monitoring the impact of the 2019 novel coronavirus, or COVID-19, on all aspects of its business.
 COVID-19 was declared a global pandemic by the World Health Organization on March 11, 2020.
-The COVID-19 pandemic has had disruptive effects in countries in which the Coop operates and has adversely impacted many of its business units' operations to date, including through the cancellation by certain customers of their ongoing software maintenance contracts and the suspension or cancellation of new software purchases.
-The pandemic may also have an adverse impact on many of the Company's customers, including their ability to satisfy ongoing payment obligations to the Coop, which could increase the Coop's bad debt exposure.
-The future impacts of the pandemic and any resulting economic impact are largely unknown and rapidly evolving.
-It is possible that the COVID-19 pandemic, the measures taken by the governments of countries affected and the resulting economic impact may continue to adversely affect the Coop's results of operations, cash flows and financial position as well as its customers in future periods, and this impact could be material.
+The COVID-19 pandemic has had disruptive effects in countries in which the Coop operates and has adversely impacted some of its business units' operations to date, including through the cancellation by certain customers of their ongoing software maintenance contracts and the suspension or cancellation of new software purchases.
+The pandemic may also have an adverse impact on many of the Coop's customers, including their ability to satisfy ongoing payment obligations to the Coop, which could increase the Coop's bad debt exposure.
+The COVID-19 pandemic did not materially impact the Coop's results of operations, cash flows or financial position for the three and nine-month periods ended September 30, 2020, however, the future impacts of the pandemic and any resulting economic impact are largely unknown and rapidly evolving.
+It is possible that the COVID-19 pandemic, the measures taken by the governments of countries affected and the resulting economic impact may adversely affect the Coop's results of operations, cash flows and financial position as well as its customers in future periods, and this impact could be material.
+As of the date hereof, there are no known or anticipated COVID-19 related impacts on the Coop's business or operations.